Q-dimi/comment-key/README.md

 # comment-key

 Comment-key will search through all your directories and files looking for comments with a specific syntax.
 Specifiy one directory and all inner directories and files will be checked.
-Increases developer productivity.
-Works well when using docker or github and sharing projects.
-Great for asking and answering questions and leaving contact info.

 ```sh
 npm install comment-key